 🇺🇸 OUR STATE-OF-THE-WEEK is Ohio, and our COUNTRIES are Germany 🇩🇪, Ghana 🇬🇭, Greece 🇬🇷, and Grenada 🇬🇩.
 (Our separate Sunday States & Countries post for the week went up just a few minutes ago.)

 🌔 THE MOON at the beginning of this week is gibbous and waxing — a good time for moon watching!
-You can explore the night sky and the features of the moon in your backyard astronomy guide and your homeschool world atlas, and you can learn a host of stellar and lunar facts on pages 341–356 in your current world almanac.
+(And for locating locating the Sea of Tranquility!)
+You can explore the solar system and the features of the moon in your backyard astronomy guide and your homeschool world atlas, and you can learn a host of stellar and lunar facts in the Astronomy section your current world almanac.
 Browse through our regular homeschool astronomy posts for even more.

-Friday (29 December 2023) — On this day in the year 1170, Archbishop of Canterbury Thomas Becket was murdered in Canterbury Cathedral by followers of King Henry II.
-For an illustrated review of the history of church and state in the Middle Ages, turn to pages 194–197 in your homeschool history encyclopedia. 🗡 And on this day in 1890, soldiers of the 7th U.S. Cavalry massacred 300 Lakota men, women, and children at Wounded Knee Creek, South Dakota. 🖤 Our Friday Bird Families post this week will introduce you to the pelagic Shearwaters, Petrels, and Storm-Petrels.
-Print your own River Houses Calendar of American Birds and follow the flyways with us throughout the year. 🌊
+Monday (29 December 2025) — On this day in the year 1170, Archbishop of Canterbury Thomas Becket was murdered in Canterbury Cathedral by followers of King Henry II.
+For an illustrated review of the history of church and state in the Middle Ages, turn to pages 194–197 in your homeschool history encyclopedia. 🗡 And on this day in 1890, soldiers of the 7th U.S. Cavalry massacred 300 Lakota men, women, and children at Wounded Knee Creek, South Dakota. 🖤

 ❡ Toasts can be a wonderful educational tradition for your homeschool lunch or dinner table.
 We offer one each week — you can take it up, or make up one of your own (“To North American dinosaurs!”), or invite a different person to come up with one for each meal (“To unpredictability in toasting!”).
 What will you toast in your homeschool this week? 🥂

-🌍 🇬🇭 EVERYTHING FLOWS: Ghana in western Africa is one of our countries-of-the-week, so our Weekly World River is the Densu River, which supplies much of the water for Ghana’s capital, Accra.
-You can find its location in your recommended homeschool atlas, and you can read more about it in the Densu River entry in Wikipedia or perhaps on your next visit to your local library.
+🌍 🇩🇪 EVERYTHING FLOWS: Germany in central Europe is one of our countries-of-the-week, so our Weekly World River is the the Eider River, the longest river in the German state of Schleswig-Holstein.
+You can find its location in your recommended homeschool atlas, and you can read more about it in the Eider River entry in Wikipedia or perhaps on your next visit to your local library.

 ❡ Children of Ocean: Why not do a homeschool study of world rivers over the course of the year?
-Take the one we select each week, or start with the river lists in your world almanac (pages 695–697), and make it a project to look them all up in your atlas, or in a handy encyclopedia either online or on a weekly visit to your local library.
+Take the one we select each week (above), or start with the river lists in the World Exploration & Geography section of your world almanac, and make it a project to look them all up in your atlas, or in a handy encyclopedia either online or on a weekly visit to your local library.
 A whole world of geographical learning awaits you. 🌎 🌍 🌏

-What do you have planned for your homeschool this week? 😊
+What do you and your students have planned for your homeschool this week? 😊

 ❡ Lively springs: This is one of our regular “Quick Freshes” posts looking at the homeschool week ahead.
 Add your name to our River Houses mailing list and get these weekly messages delivered right to your mailbox all through the year. 📫